pbitts/codeflix-catalog-admin/README.md

 * The project is designed to be **modular and extensible**.
 * Follows **Clean Architecture** to separate business logic from frameworks.
 * Works seamlessly as part of a **microservices environment**.

----

-Would you like me to also add a **diagram** (architecture flow with Django, RabbitMQ, Kafka, Keycloak) so it looks even stronger in your portfolio?